An explicit algorithm for normal forms in small overlap monoids: Prerequisites

-In \cite{kambites2011}, Kambites describes an algorithm based that takes as input two words and a piece of a given presentation that satisfies condition $C(4)$ and return Yes if the words are equivalent and the piece is a possible prefix of the words and No if either of these does not happen.
+In \cite{kambites2011}, Kambites describes an algorithm that takes as input two words and a piece of a given presentation that satisfies condition $C(4)$ and returns Yes if the words are equivalent and the piece is a possible prefix of the words and No if either of these does not happen.
 We will refer to this algorithm in the following sections of this paper and \textbf{WpPrefix}$(u,v,p)$ will be used to denote the result of this algorithm with input the words $u$ and $v$ and the piece $p$.
-In \cite{overlaps1} it is shown that for a fixed $C(4)$ presentation, this algorithm decides whether $u$ and $v$ are equivalent and whether $p$ is a possible prefix of $u$ in time $O(\text{min}(|u|, |v|))$.
+In \cite{kambites2011} it is shown that for a fixed $C(4)$ presentation, this algorithm decides whether $u$ and $v$ are equivalent and whether $p$ is a possible prefix of $u$ in time $O(\text{min}(|u|, |v|))$ given the decomposition of relation words into the form $XYZ$ is known.